-Before you can batch ingest objects, you will need to have downloaded and installed the Islandora Importer module (web interface) or the Islandora Batch module (command line).
-If you want to batch ingest books, you will need to have downloaded and installed the Islandora Book Batch module; if you want to batch ingest newspaper issues, you will need to have downloaded and installed the Islandora Newspaper Batch module.
+Before you can batch ingest objects, you will need to have downloaded and installed the Islandora Batch Importer module.
+If you want to batch ingest books, you will need to have downloaded and installed the Islandora Book Batch module; if you want to batch ingest newspaper issues, you will need to have downloaded and installed the Islandora Newspaper Batch.
 It is also strongly encouraged that you review the mods_to_dc.xsl within the Islandora Book Batch module if you plan to ingest MODS metadata.
 Reviewing the mods_to_dc.xsl will help you to understand what type of Dublin Core will be produced by the mods_to_dc.xsl.
-For example, you may notice that the mods_to_dc.xsl will not produce lean Dublin Core subject tags - all individual MODS subject tags will be expressed as one Dublin Core subject tab.
+For example, you may notice that the mods_to_dc.xsl will not produce clean Dublin Core subject tags - all individual MODS subject tags will be expressed as one Dublin Core subject tab.
 The mods_to_dc.xsl will also not map names tags if no roleTerm with a type attribute has been specified.
 The mods_to_dc.xsl is a Library of Congress XSLT and the Islandora community does not make modifications to this file.
 You are encouraged to make your own edits to the mods_to_dc.xsl if you need to modify the XSLT.